 The fund will support innovations aimed at raising productivity and/or supporting shifts into the formal sector.
 This thematic area could for example use technology to link up clusters of informal microenterprises with formal firms (e.g. aggregators) and connect them to local or regional value chains.
 It could also pilot initiatives which enable youth entrepreneurs in the informal sector to find ways to build up savings; diversify risks and access larger, longer duration loans in order to grow microenterprises.

 Improve incomes and livelihoods for marginalised groups and geographies –

-The Fund will support innovations aimed at catalysing sustainable change in sectors and geographies that have the potential to create employment and increase incomes for disadvantaged groups, including women and people living with disabilities.
+To ensure no one is left behind, this thematic area will aim to catalyse sustainable change in sectors and geographies that have the potential to create employment and increase incomes for disadvantaged groups, including women and people living with disabilities.
 This could include levelling the playing field for women-run businesses, e.g. around market positioning and access to finances.
-It could also include focusing on Arid and Semi-Arid Lands.
+It could also include focusing on Arid and Semi-Arid Lands and leveraging DFID Kenya’s county-level investment climate work as well as engaging in dialogue and advocacy with county governments.
 However, as minimum levels of technology access, infrastructure or spatial proximity of firms are often needed for innovations to be optimally tested, the proposals would need to focus on areas where catalytic and scalable solutions remain feasible.